MMike17/ArtOfRally_MRL/Readme.md

 - **trainingMode** : training mode will enable the restarts and disable results generation.
 You can enable training mode during the rally.
 - **openFolderOnResults** : will open the folder in which the results will be written at the end of the rally.
+- **sendResultsToMod** : will attempt to send the results directly to the MRL discord bot.

 Disabling the mod in the manager will do nothing by default.